flux-iac/tofu-controller/docs/adr/0003-workspace-blob-caching.md

    * **Elevation of Privilege:** Minimize permissions associated with service account tokens.
 5. **First MVP & Future Planning**
    * For the initial MVP, the default pod local volume will be used.
-   * Since a controller restart will erase the BLOB cache, it's essential to maintain data integrity and availability.
-     Consideration for using persistent volumes should be made for subsequent versions.
+   * Since a controller restart will erase the BLOB cache, consideration for using persistent volumes should be made for subsequent versions.

 ## Consequence

 1. With the implementation of this architecture:
-   * The reliability of the Terraform resource deletion process will improved for the single object deletion scenario.
+   * Single object deletions will succeed in circumstances in which they previously got stuck.
-   * Security measures will ensure the safety of the stored BLOBs, minimizing potential threats.
+   * Security measures will ensure the safety of the new Workspace BLOB storage mechanics, minimizing potential risks.
 2. Using the default pod local volume might limit storage capabilities and risk data loss upon controller restart.
 This warrants the need for considering persistent volumes in future versions.
 3. Encryption and security measures will demand regular maintenance and monitoring, especially concerning key rotations and integrity checks.
-4. Given the complexity of this setup, the importance of robust documentation, including troubleshooting and recovery processes, becomes apparent.